JenieX/web-development-with-jonas/javascript-course/02-fundamentals-part-2/README.md

 For a typical function, the value of `this` is the object that the function is accessed on.
 In other words, if the function call is in the form `obj.f()`, then `this` refers to `obj`.

-In `non–strict` mode, `this` is always a reference to an object.
-If a primitive value is passed as an argument, it will be converted to an object, e.g. `1` will be converted to `Number {1}`.
+In `non–strict` mode, `this` is **always** a reference to an object.
+If a primitive value is passed as an argument, it will be converted to an object.
 In `strict` mode, it can be any value.

 ```js
 const obj1 = {